mcejp/bmboot/doc/questions.rst

    Answer: No, EL3 should have its own protected stack.

+.. question:: How does PSCI affect us?

+.. qquestion:: How to have certain IRQs handled in EL3 and others in EL1?

 .. question:: How to ensure that our IRQ will be taken even if EL1 crashes to SyncErr?
    :status: RESOLVED